apbendi/bitsyspec/README.md

 ## Implementations

-The first-and-canonical implementation of Bitsy is [BitsySwift](https://github.com/apbendi/bitsy-swift), a compiler written in Swift.
+* [BitsySwift](https://github.com/apbendi/bitsy-swift) - A Bitsy compiler written in Swift; the first-and-canonical implementation of Bitsy.
+* [Bitsy.NET](https://github.com/wessupermare/Bitsy.NET) - Bitsy implementations in C# and Visual Basic.
+* [xbitsy](https://github.com/apbendi/xbitsy) - A Bitsy interpreter written in Elixir.

 Open a pull request to add your implementation to the list!